Hurricane Zeta hits Louisiana with flooding, power outages

-Roads were flooded near the coast, where forecasters said Zeta was making landfall around Terrebone Bay near Cocodrie, an unincorporated fishing village at the end of a highway with a marine laboratory but few if any full-time residents.
+Roads were flooded near the coast, where forecasters said Zeta made landfall around Terrebone Bay near Cocodrie, an unincorporated fishing village at the end of a highway with few if any full-time residents and a marine laboratory where a building was inundated.

-Rain lashed the French Quarter in New Orleans, and streams of water ran off roofs.
-Trees whipped back and forth in the wind, though a few people were still out on Bourbon Street with umbrellas or in slow-moving cars.
-The iconic streetcars were idled and City Hall closed, Mayor LaToya Cantrell said.
+Streams of rainfall ran off roofs in New Orleans' famed French Quarter, signs outside bars and restaurants swayed back and forth in the wind and palm trees along Canal Street whipped furiously.
+A few trees were down, and one that fell across utility lines sparked a bright orange flash.
+Officials said a person was hospitalized with minor injuries after a structure collapsed, but further details weren't available.

+About 350,000 customers were without electricity in Louisiana and Mississippi, including more than 255,000 in metro New Orleans.

 Zeta had top sustained winds of 110 (177 kph) as a Category 2 hurricane and was the 27th named storm of a historically busy Atlantic hurricane season — with over a month left before it ends.
-And as the 11th named storm to make landfall in the continental U.S., Zeta set a new record, well beyond the nine storms that hit in 1916.
+It set a new record as the 11th named storm to make landfall in the continental U.S. in a single season, well beyond the nine storms that hit in 1916.

-More than 43,000 homes and businesses were without electricity at Louisiana's southern tip, along with some 14,000 in Orleans parish.
+Tropical storm warnings were issued as far away as the north Georgia mountains, highly unusual for the region.
+Forecasters issued a string of tornado warnings for as far east as the Florida Panhandle.

 Zeta had been predicted to hit as a relatively weak Category 1 hurricane, but Louisiana residents awoke to updated forecasts predicting a Category 2 at landfall around the southeastern part of the state.